|Please call our offices at 1-888-892-5462 to inquire about availability.|

 Returning to Base Camp

-DAY 11: Morning transfer to Anchorage for afternoon flights.
-(Note: Return flights should be made to depart Anchorage one week after program end day to accomodate weather delays.)
+Morning transfer to Anchorage for afternoon flights.
+(Note: Return flights should be made to depart Anchorage one week after program end day to accommodate weather delays.)

 Alaska Mountaineering Seminar - Expedition Equipment List

 The following is a list of required equipment.
 We may encounter a variety of weather conditions throughout our climb, including rain, wind, snow, sleet and extreme heat.
 Skimping on equipment can jeopardize your safety and success, so we want you to think carefully about any changes or substitutions you are considering.
 If you have questions regarding the equipment needed for your upcoming climb, give us a call and speak directly to one of our experienced guides.

 Most of the required equipment is available for rent or purchase from our affiliate Whittaker Mountaineering.
 RMI climbers receive a 10% discount on new clothing and equipment items ordered from Whittaker Mountaineering.
 This offer excludes sale items.
 For internet orders, please use the discount code RMI2015.